jummun513/PH-L1-M70-Assignment_11-FrontEnd/README.md

 ## The things uses on this project

 - I use here `React` `Node.js` `Express.js` `MongoDB`
 - I also use some node package manager in client side.
-Like as `react-router` for setup routing on different page, `tailwindCSS` for design UI, `react-icons` for some icons, `axios` for maintain http promised request properly arranged.
+Like as - -`react-router` for setup routing on different page -`tailwindCSS` for design UI and customize theme as my own -`react-icons` for some icons
+    -`axios` for maintain http promised request properly arranged -`react firebase hooks` for implement easy firebase authentication -`custom hooks` for fetch data from the server

 ### Some Features of the project